ates/pcapfile/README.md

 Using this library you can:

  * Read the whole PCAP file in file:read_file/1 manner
- * Open the file and use next/1 function to perform the sequentiale reading of records
+ * Open the file and use next/1 function to perform the sequential reading of records
  * Create new PCAP file and write new records on it